Vicoria’s Secret Angel Romee Strijd Stuns In Tiny Patterned Bikini On Instagram

 “Such a beauty,” commented a third.

 Romee’s trip to Greece comes just days after the model traveled to France to attend the Cannes Film Festival.
 Last week, Romee took to her Instagram account again to share a glimpse of her gorgeous red carpet look that sent her fans into a frenzy.
-The babe turned heads in a glamorous gown by designer Etro that featured a dangerously high slit and plunging v neck — a look that was sure to get pulses racing.
+The model turned heads in a glamorous gown by designer Etro that featured a dangerously high slit and plunging v-neck — a look that was sure to get pulses racing.